cseas/react-template/README.md

 # react-template

-This minimal repo demonstrates usage of React with Express, covering common use cases.
+This minimal repo demonstrates usage of Create React App with Express, covering common use cases.
 The following scenarios are demonstrated:

 - Global client state - [@reduxjs/toolkit][1]
 - Translations - [react-i18next hooks][2]